Top Personal Injury Attorneys in Michigan

 - Slip, trip, and fall accidents– A slip and fall accident can result in soft tissue injuries or more severe injuries to bones, the spinal cord, or the brain.
 Our attorneys have the expertise to thoroughly investigate your slip and fall accident, helping you obtain the justice you deserve.

 - Dog bites– Statistics show that 1 of every 5 dog bite injuries require medical attention; 1 of every 13 requires emergency care.
 Victims of dog bites are often small children and can be left with severe facial lacerations, which can cause permanent disfigurement.
 Dog bites can happen for many reasons; however, you should take your case seriously no matter the basis for a dog bite.
 If a dog has bitten you or someone you love, contact our experienced dog bite attorneys to discuss your case.

 Frequently Asked Questions on Michigan Personal Injury Claims

+How do I know if I have a personal injury case?
 You might have a personal injury case if you have been injured or developed a medical condition as a result of:

 The personal injury lawyers at The Lobb Law Firm can assess your case and tell you whether you have a legitimate claim against someone.

+Can I file a personal injury claim by myself?
 You have the legal right to do so, but it is not advisable.
 Remember – insurance companies are loaded with money and have the toughest negotiators under their employment.
 Without the assistance of a seasoned Michigan personal injury attorney, it might be virtually impossible for you to recover full and fair compensation.

+How do I determine the value of my injury claim?
 The value of your injury claim depends on a number of factors including, but not limited to: